ariard/bitcoin/doc/multiprocess.md

-a 1:1 threading model where any thread invoking a method in another process has a corresponding thread in the invoked process responsible for executing all method calls from the source thread, without blocking I/O or holding up another call, and using the same thread local variables, locks, and callbacks between calls.
+a 1:1 threading model where any thread invoking a method in another process has a corresponding thread in the invoked process responsible for executing all method calls from the source thread, without blocking I/O or holding up another calls, and using the same thread local variables, locks, and callbacks between calls.
 The forwarding, tracking, and threading is implemented inside the [libmultiprocess](https://github.com/chaincodelabs/libmultiprocess) library which has the design goal of making calls between processes look like calls in